awsdocs/aws-toolkit-eclipse-user-guide/doc_source/setup-credentials.rst

 .. _set_credfile_location:

-Changing the AWS Credentials File Location
+Changing the AWS credentials file location
 ==========================================

 Using the |tke| Preferences screen, you can change the location used by the Toolkit to store and